-2.1.1 Deep-rooted patriarchy aggravated by the COVID-19 pandemic: India has improved its key social development indices over the past years through a modest social sector spending at 6 percent of GDP and well-designed schemes on early childhood development, nutrition, immunisation, child protection, maternal and child health and rural poverty alleviation.
+2.1.1 Deep-rooted patriarchy aggravated by gendered determinants of poverty: India has improved its key social development indices over the past years through a modest social sector spending at 6 percent of GDP and well-designed schemes on early childhood development, nutrition, immunisation, child protection, maternal and child health and rural poverty alleviation.
 During 2005 to 2020 India reduced child mortality (under 5 years) from 74 to 33 per 1,000 live births1, deprivation of nutrition from 42.5 percent to 32.1 percent, deprivation in sanitation from 70.9 percent to 29.8 percent.2 Notwithstanding these impressive gains, the status and position of girls and women in India remains low.
 High levels of gender-based violence, maternal mortality, school dropout amongst girls, low women's workforce participation and child sex ratio are some indicators that are reflective of the low status and position of girls and women perpetuated by patriarchal social norms3.
 Under-five mortality for girls in India is 8.3 percent higher than for boys4, indicating that girls have a higher probability of dying before attaining the age of five years than boys.
 This highlights that the root causes of male-female differential is the socio-cultural mindset of the people and the widespread prevalence of gender based discrimination.

 The patriarchal social norms also lead to constraints on girls and young women.
-NFHS-5 (2019-20) shows that only 42 percent of women (15-49 years) have freedom of movement to go alone to the market, health centre or outside their community; only one out of five women have control and decision-making power on the money they have earned through their work.
-COVID-19 pandemic has aggravated the situation further by diminishing the family and society's ability to positively engage with and change the gender social norms that perpetuate patriarchy.
+NFHS-5 (2019-20) shows that only 42 percent of women (15-49 years) have freedom of movement to go alone to the market, health centre or outside their community; only one out of five women have control and decision-making power on the money they have earned through their work..

 2.1.2 Gendered determinants of poverty: India is applauded as an emerging economy with one of the highest GDP growth rates in the world today.
 The Global Multi-dimensional Poverty Index (MPI) report 2019 and 2020, shows significant reduction in the proportion of people in poverty from 55.1 to 21.9 percent.
-Despite the decline, 269.85 million Indians continue to live with multidimensional poverty.
+Despite the decline, 269.8 5 million Indians continue to live with multidimensional poverty.
 The NFHS-5 (2019-20) data shows 75 percent of the Indian urban population in the top two wealth quintiles, while more than half of the rural population (54%) falls in the bottom two wealth quintiles.
 This anomaly is exacerbated by gender inequalities as per the Global Wealth Report 2018 from Credit Suisse, which estimates that India's women own just about 20 to 30 percent of its \$6 trillion overall household wealth.
 The class and gender divide in poverty has been further widened by the COVID-19 pandemic thus increasing the fragility and vulnerabilities of girls and young women.
 Though overall employment declined in the country in 2020-21, compared to 2019-20, women lost more jobs in percentage terms and their share in the workforce went down from 10.66 percent in 2019-20 to 10.19 percent in 2020-216.
 According to Azim Premji's State of Working India Report 2021, during the lockdown and months after, 61 percent of men remained employed, only 19 percent women remained employed7.